YC-collection/achuwilson.github.io/_posts/2016-09-16-first-paper.md

 ### **-10th to 16th August 2016 : Failure of 2nd Idea**
 Once back at home, the design I had in my mind was transferred to paper, calculations were done and verified and then to the CAD program.
-The materials required, including the Faulhaber motor, controllers, aluminun extrusions all were procured.
+The materials required, including the Faulhaber motor, controllers, aluminum extrusions all were procured.
 The Faulhaber direct drive motor is pretty expensive and is out of reach of a typical hobbyist.
-Once everyting was procured, then the assembly of the design was done.
+Once everything was procured, then the assembly of the design was done.

 {% include image.html url="https://c8.staticflickr.com/9/8055/29264131351_95474fe8c8_h.jpg" caption="The jumping leg actuated by a Faulhaber Direct Drive Linear motor"  href="https://c8.staticflickr.com/9/8055/29264131351_95474fe8c8_h.jpg"
 width=800 align="center" %}

 Now I could start writing the controller.
-I could get to move the leg up and down, but it didnt had the enough power to lift it from ground.
+I could get to move the leg up and down, but it didn't had the enough power to lift it from ground.
 The motor heated up very much that I feared I would see the magic blue smoke coming out of the expensive motor and I had to shut it down frequently to allow for the cooling.
 I was also unable to send quick bursts of high current using the default motor driver it came with.
 The time was running out to develop a custom driver for this motor.
-So I was again in geopardy.
+So I was again in jeopardy.
 I realized and accepted this is also going to fail.

 ### **-16th to 22nd August 2016 : More Travel, More Study**

 I had to travel to Chennai for supporting a customer of my company.
-I stayed with my uncle in chennai and the daily commute to the client was about 70 kms one side distance.
-I was travelling in the crowded suburbun trains of Chennai and the hot climate made it worse.
-I had to start my journey at abot 8 AM and would be back only by 11PM.
-I would be very exhaused  by the time I reach my room.
+I stayed with my uncle in Chennai and the daily commute to the client was about 70 km to one side alone.
+I was traveling in the crowded suburban trains of Chennai and the hot climate made it worse.
+I had to start my journey at about 8 AM and would be back only by 11PM.
+I would be very exhausted  by the time I reach my room.
 So reading at night was beyond consideration.
 But I could make use of the commute time.
-In total it took around 7 hours an average per day for my commute.
+In total, it took around 7 hours an average per day for my commute.
 I spend this time reading through the papers that came in the ICRA USB drive.
 There were over a thousand papers in my reading list.
-I skimmed through most of them, stopping and reading only those portions I could understand/was interested in.
+I skimmed through most of them, stopping and reading only those portions I could understand or was interested in.
 I came across the paper titled " Design and Development of a Hybrid Magneto-Rheological Clutch for Safe Robotic Applications" by Masoud Moghani and Mehrdad R. Kermani.
-It captured my attention and I began to study more about Magneto Rheological fluids and their application in human safe robotics.
-I found out a couple more papers by the same authors on the fundamentals.
+It captured my attention and I began to study more about Magneto-Rheological fluids and their application in human safe robotics.
+I found out a couple more papers by the same authors on the fundamentals of MR devices..

 ### **-23rd to 26th August 2016 :  3rd Idea- MR Linear Clutch**